limadelic/frankendoc/README.md

 Contextual allows making your documents executable.
 Just point it to a folder and it will pick the docs along with the glue code.
-Contextual is used to test itself, please to check the [docs](https://github.com/limadelic/contextual/tree/master/docs) folder for examples of how to use it.
+Contextual is used to test itself, please check the [docs](https://github.com/limadelic/contextual/tree/master/docs) folder for examples of how to use it.